untoldengine/UntoldEngine/docs/Architecture/batchingSystem.md

 ## Step 0: The World is Divided into Cells

 The 3D world is partitioned into a 3D grid of **cells**.
-The cell size is calibrated at scene load time: when a tile manifest is present, the cell size is set to `2 × tileSize` so that cell boundaries align with tile boundaries.
+The cell size is calibrated at scene load time: when a tile manifest is present, the cell size is set to `1 × tileSize` so that cell boundaries align with tile boundaries without producing oversized batch cells.
 When no manifest is present, the default of 32 world units is used.

 Every entity is assigned to a cell based on the world-space center of its bounding box: